 Relevant Sections of the Georgia Code Title 51 – Torts Chapter 4 – Wrongful Death

-Atlanta Wrongful Death Attorney Explains Damages
+An Atlanta Wrongful Death Attorney on Damages

 Damages in a Georgia Wrongful Death Lawsuit